DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-engaging-pupils-in-learning/autumn-week-3-ect-self-study-activities.md

 #### Possible foci for observation or discussion

 - How is handwriting taught?
 Is a specific programme used to teach handwriting systematically?
-E.g. Review children’s writing outcomes together and consider progression in handwriting.
+E.g. Review children's writing outcomes together and consider progression in handwriting.
-- How are parents/carers involved in supporting younger pupils’ reading?
+- How are parents/carers involved in supporting younger pupils' reading?
 E.g. School support for parents/carers, such as workshops to develop their understanding of approaches to teaching early reading.

 ### Learning intention: Teaching unfamiliar vocabulary explicitly and planning for pupils to be repeatedly exposed to high-utility and high-frequency vocabulary in what is taught.